Counseling, Depression and Psychological Support

 Clearly, pilots and controllers seeking counseling for marital or family problems who were functioning well, but seeking to improve their situation, have no obligation to report that counseling.
 Counseling by clergy, or even your personal physician, is not reportable if there is no personal psychiatric diagnosis, no alcohol or substance abuse and no treatment with medications.
 Visits to Employee Assistance Programs (EAP) for conditions described above are also not reportable.

 The FAA will consider certification of pilots and controllers who have been diagnosed with depression or anxiety and treated with medication after certain conditions are met.
-Under the FAA longstanding policy referred to as SSRI Pathway I, an airman or controller must be off medications and remain without significant depressive symptoms for at least 60 days before consideration for “waiver”.
+Under the FAA longstanding antidepressant policy referred to as Pathway I, an airman or controller must be off medications and remain without significant depressive symptoms for at least 60 days before consideration for “waiver”.
 Pathway I applies for single episodes of mild depression that are in remission.
-For those who have recurrent depression or anxiety, the FAA requires ongoing treatment with a single allowed SSRI medication (only Lexapro, Zoloft, Celexa, Prozac, and Sustained/Extended Release Wellbutrin are currently eligible) under SSRI Pathway II.
-For SSRI Pathway II the individual needs to be on monotherapy with one of the allowed medications at a steady dosage for at least 6 months before the FAA will consider waiver.
-SSRI Pathway II requires a FAA specifically trained AME to monitor the individual, with Psychiatrist updates twice yearly, and cognitive testing.
+Note that as of May 2024, in some very limited cases the AME can clear some airmen who have not required medications for the last two years.
+For those who have recurrent depression or anxiety, the FAA requires ongoing treatment with a single allowed antidepressant medication under their antipressant Pathway II.
+The antidepressant medications Celexa (citalopram), Prozac/Sarafem (fluoxetine), Zoloft (sertraline), Lexapro (escitalopram), Wellbutrin (buproprion) Extended or Sustained Release, Pristiq (desvenlafaxine), Cymbalta (duloxetine), and Effexor (venlafaxine) are now waiverable under Pathway II once on a single same dosage therapy for at least 6 months (this was reduced from 1 year in early 2014 and controllers were added to the policy in Mar 2017).
+In addition to the required waiting period for stabilization, the FAA requires cognitive testing and oversight by a psychiatrist.
+This program requires a specially trained AME to serve as the Individual Medical Sponsor or IMS.
+For specific requirements and assistance contact an AMAS physician.
 The review process may take several months.

 This is a very broad overview of a complex subject with many nuances.
 Incomplete packages or unclarified comments of aeromedical significance often result in significant delays or possibly even denials.